Mart1nSchulz/Schoku/README.md

   E.g. using Agner Fog's VCL, which I have used for training wheels.
   That will have to wait for another time.

+### Acknowledgements
+- The stackoverflow community.
+Just to name one of many many people: Peter Cordes for his prolific, precise and readable writing.
+- Agner Fog for his X86 timing tables and the VCL
+- The free software community at large